 Former Razorback men’s track and field student-athlete Terry Prentice was named Senior Associate Athletics Director for Athlete Brand Development and Inclusive Excellence by Vice Chancellor and Director of Athletics Hunter Yurachek in March 2021.

-Prentice provides leadership of the Athlete Brand Development unit, which focuses on preparing Razorback student-athletes to maximize opportunities related to anticipated and pending Federal, State and/or NCAA Name, Image and Likeness (NIL) legislation.
+Prentice serves as a member of the Athletic Director’s Cabinet and Senior Staff and provides leadership of the Athlete Brand Development unit, which manages Name, Image and Likeness (NIL) activities and initiatives.
+In May 2021, he oversaw the launch of Flagship, a comprehensive NIL program for Razorback student-athletes.
 He also coordinates the development and implementation of diversity, equity and inclusion action plans and is the sport administrator for men’s and women’s cross country and track and field.

 Prior to his return to Fayetteville, Prentice served as the Associate Athletics Director/Chief Diversity and Inclusion Officer and men’s and women’s track and field sport administrator at the University of Kansas.
 While there, he served as a member of both the Executive Staff and External Leadership Team and managed relationships with donors to secure major gifts.
 He also worked closely with the Human Resources and Student-Athlete Development units in leading diversity initiatives.